-- (iii) A reduction in the ability to retain and attract investors: that could be caused by a decline in investment performance, but also a range of other factors, such as the high level of competition in the funds management industry; - (iv) A loss of key personnel; and - (v) Investor allocation decisions: investors constantly re-assess and re-allocate their investments on the basis of their own preferences.
+- (i) Poor investment performance: absolute negative investment performance will reduce FUM and relative under performance to appropriate market benchmarks could reduce the attractiveness of Platinum's investment products to investors, which would impact on the growth of the business.
+Poor investment performance could also trigger the termination of Investment Mandate arrangements; - (ii) Market volatility: Platinum invests in global markets.
+It follows that a decline in overseas markets, adverse exchange rate or interest rate movements will all impact on FUM; - (iii) A reduction in the ability to retain and attract investors: that could be caused by a decline in investment performance, but also a range of other factors, such as the high level of competition in the funds management industry; - (iv) A loss of key personnel; and - (v) Investor allocation decisions: investors constantly re-assess and re-allocate their investments on the basis of their own preferences.
 Investor allocation decisions could operate independently from investment performance, such that funds outflows occur despite positive investment performance.

-A decline in investment performance will also directly impact performance share fees and performance fees earned by the consolidated entity.
+A decline in investment performance will also directly impact on performance share fees and performance fees earned by the consolidated entity.
 Historically, the amount of performance share fees earned by the consolidated entity has fluctuated significantly from year to year and can be a material source of fee revenue.